Malliciah Goodman: College career

 Following his high school graduation in December 2008, Goodman enrolled in Clemson University in January 2009, and immediately began practice with the Clemson Tigers football team.
 During his college career, he amassed 150 tackles, 21.5 tackles for a loss, 12 quarterback sacks, 35 quarterback pressures, three pass breakups, eight forced fumbles, and one recovered fumble, in 2,061 snaps over 54 games (28 starts) in his career.
 He is tied for second in school history in games played and tied for third in forced fumbles.
 He graduated from Clemson prior to joining the NFL.

 Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

-Goodman was drafted by the Atlanta Falcons in the fourth round, with the 127th pick overall, of the 2013 NFL Draft.
+Goodman was selected by the Atlanta Falcons in the fourth round, with the 127th pick overall, of the 2013 NFL draft.
 The Falcons announced he signed his rookie contract on May 17, 2013.

 On September 3, 2016, Goodman was waived by the Falcons due to final roster cuts.

 Seattle Seahawks

 On October 25, 2016, Goodman was signed by the Seahawks.
 He was released by the Seahawks on November 1, 2016.